 Based in New York City, Democracy Chronicles is a non-profit dedicated to the all important effort to establish and strengthen democracy across the globe.
 Our international team of over 100 independent authors are your gateway into the struggle for free and fair elections on every continent with a special focus on fixing the American election system.
 See our Facebook Page and also follow us on Twitter @demchron

+Founded in 2011, DC was inspired by the Arab Spring and Occupy Wall Street.
 This website is committed to the election process as the only viable form of government for the modern world.
-Democracy should be established in all countries immediately and without exception.
-Where democracy exists it should be made stronger.
+The people must be given power over decisions that impact their lives.
+This is a universal human need.
+Democracy must be established in all countries immediately and without exception.
+In all places where democratic systems of government exist today, democracy must be made stronger and the power of citizens increased dramatically.
 We are exactly the type of website that is banned in dictatorships – and we are proud of this fact.

 Democracy Chronicles has been run by Founder and Editor-in-Chief Adrian Tawfik since 2011.
 DC features Adrian’s writing at his Opinion Column but more of his work for the site can be found at his DC profile page.
 Also, be sure to see his Democracy Meme Graphic image collection by visiting DC’s Flickr page.
 Take a look at our Political Art section for democracy-themed creations of all kinds including cartoons, poetry, design, graphic art, photography, music, video, drawings, animation, and other original art.